apoorvaeternity/apoorvaeternity.github.io/_posts/2018-04-28-accepted-to-gsoc.md

 ---
 layout: post
 title: GSoC 2018-The Journey Begins
+excerpt: My open source journey started with Mozilla, one of the biggest open source organizations....
 ---

 My open source journey started with Mozilla, one of the biggest open source organizations.
 I contributed to Mozilla's [addons-server](https://github.com/mozilla/addons-server/) repository.<br>